DASVDD: Deep Autoencoding Support Vector Data Descriptor for Anomaly Detection: Experiments

 \subsection{Datasets}

-We employ three publicly available computer vision benchmark dataset as well as two datasets from Outlier Detection DataSets (ODDS) repository \cite{odds}.
-Previous AD works, such as \cite{ruff2018deep,abatiand}, commonly use computer vision datasets as benchmark because these are usually high-dimensional and let us assess results visually.
+We employ three publicly available computer vision benchmark datasets, two datasets from Outlier Detection DataSets (ODDS) repository \cite{odds}, an intrusion detection dataset (AWID 3) \cite{awid3}, and a dataset containing acoustic recordings from four industrial equipment (MIMII) \cite{MIMII}.
+Previous AD works, such as \cite{ruff2018deep,abatiand}, commonly use computer vision datasets as benchmarks mainly because these are usually high-dimensional and let us assess results visually.
 The employed datasets are as follows. \textbf{(1)} MNIST \cite{mnist} which consists of 70,000 28$\times$28 handwritten digits monochrome images. \textbf{(2)} CIFAR10 \cite{cifar} which consists of 60,000 color images of size $32\times 32$ from 10 different objects. \textbf{(3)} Fashion MNIST (FMNIST) \cite{fmnist} which has 70,000 grey scale images of size $28\times 28$ from 10 fashion products. \textbf{(4)} ODDS Speech \cite{speech} which contains 3,686 segments of English speech spoken with different accents where segments are represented by a 400-dimensional feature vector called I-vector.
-The majority of samples are from American English accent which are labeled as normal and the rest of data which is equal to 1.65\% of samples are labeled as anomalies. \textbf{(5)} PIMA \cite{uci} which is from the ODDS repository and is a subset of "Pima Indians diabetes dataset" of the UCI repository.
+The majority of samples are from American English accents, which are labelled as normal, and the rest of the data, which is equal to 1.65\% of samples, are labelled as anomalies. \textbf{(5)} PIMA \cite{uci}, which is included in the ODDS repository and is a subset of the "Pima Indians diabetes dataset" of the UCI repository.
 It contains data from female patients of at least 21 years old.
-The dataset has 765 samples of which 268 (35\%) are anomaly.
-Each sample has 8 attributes.
-The CIFAR10 and FMNIST datasets are available under MIT licence, and the MNIST and ODDS datasets under CC BY-SA 3.0 and Affero GPL 3.0 licences respectively.
+The dataset has 765 samples, of which 268 (35\%) are anomalies.
+Each sample has eight attributes. \textbf{(6)} AWID 3 \cite{awid3}, a network intrusion detection dataset which concentrates on WPA2-Enterprise and Protected Management Frames (PMF).
+It includes $254$ features, and $21$ assaults from various types. \textbf{(7)} MIMII \cite{MIMII} comprises actual acoustic samples that are utilized for identifying faulty industrial equipment.
+The dataset comprises 10-second audio segments originating from four machine types: Fans, Pumps, Slide-Rails, and Valves.
+The signals are captured at a 16 KHz sampling rate.
+The CIFAR10 and FMNIST datasets are available under the MIT licence, and the MNIST, AWID 3 and ODDS datasets under CC BY-SA 3.0, Creative Commons Attribution 4.0, and Affero GPL 3.0 licences, respectively.